 - having no close family or friends to support you

-- a poor relationship with your partner
+- a difficult relationship with your partner

 - recent stressful life events, such as a bereavement

-- experiencing the "baby blues"
+- having the "baby blues"

 It often takes time to adapt to becoming a new parent.
 Looking after a small baby can be stressful and exhausting.

-Can postnatal depression be prevented?
+Preventing postnatal depression

+You can also talk to a midwife, who can support you or refer you to specialist mental health services if needed.
 If you have had a mental health problem while pregnant, your doctor should arrange for you to be seen regularly in the first few weeks after birth.

 Myths about postnatal depression